csningli/block-cube/README.md

 # block-item

-The project of "block-cube" provides a simple collider system in javascript.
+The project of "block-item" provides a simple collider system in javascript.

 ## Introduction
-All the components are inside "js/block-cube.js".
+All the components are inside "js/block-item.js".

 ## Components
 - Space